k2shah/wadl/README.md

 routeParams["land_altitude"] = 30  # m
 ```
 #### Solver Parameters
-WADL uses the [Z3 SMT prover from Microsoft Corporation](https://en.wikipedia.org/wiki/Z3_Theorem_Prover) as the underlying route planner.
+WADL uses the [Z3 SMT prover from Microsoft Corporation](https://en.wikipedia.org/wiki/Z3_Theorem_Prover) to encode and solve the underlying route planning problem.
 Certain settings can be changed to better suit the user
 ```
 from wadl.solver.solver import SolverParameters solverParams = SolverParameters()